einsteinpy/blog.einsteinpy.org/_posts/2019-03-19-Application-for-SOCIS-2019.md

 ---
 layout: post
-title: We have applied to SOCIS!
+title: Yayy!
+We have applied to SOCIS!
 subtitle: EinsteinPy has applied as an organization in ESA's SOCIS-2019
 gh-repo: einsteinpy/einsteinpy
 gh-badge: [star, fork, follow]
+tags: [SOCIS, Announcement]
 comments: true
 ---